PepoAmbriz/DonkeyTownPepo/docs/INSTALL.md

 sudo sh -c "echo 'source ~/DonkieTown/bs_setup.bash' >> ~/.bashrc"
 ```

-For any issue contact the [maintanance team](Maintenance).
+For any issue contact the [maintenance team](Maintenance).

 ### Maintenance
-@L4rralde or Emmanuel Larralde-Ortiz is the responsible to assure the quality of the whole software stack.
+[@L4rralde](https://github.com/L4rralde) or Emmanuel Larralde-Ortiz is the responsible to assure the quality of the whole software stack.
 Don't hesitate to reach him for any kind of concern, support, collaboration or so.

 ### Contact
 > Emmanuel Larralde-Ortiz